 Submitted films will be entered into those categories chosen by the entrant.

 Entrants of shortlisted films agree that their submitted films can be included in a Festival DVD/ compilation, for distribution to select strategic festival partners.
 The film maker will be informed of any commercial gain that would result from this type of sharing or requests for use of the material by any third party.
-SFF endeavors to ensure that no films are issued by SFF to any other party for screening or any form of exploitation without seeking the consent of the submitting filmmaker.
+SFF endeavors to ensure that no films are issued by SFF to any other party for screening or other forms of exploitation without sending notification to the submitting filmmaker.

 The winners and runners up will be announced at the award ceremony.